 On September 24, 2017, President Trump issued a new executive order restricting travel from eight countries: Libya, Yemen, Syria, Somalia, Iran, Chad, Venezuela, and North Korea.
 This is the third ban coming from the White House this year that places heavy restrictions mainly on predominantly Muslim-majority countries.
 The new restrictions on travel vary by country and include a phased-in approach that was planned to begin on October 18, 2017.
 This ban has removed Sudan from the previous list of countries for whom travel is restricted.

-The earlier executive order from January 27, 2017 barred entry of all Syrian refugees; and imposed in essence a religious test for immigrant and refugee entry to the U.S. by refusing entry to any individual coming from a list of majority-Muslim nations – betraying even those individuals with visas and who have supported our nation's military efforts in Iraq, Afghanistan and elsewhere.
+The President’s first executive order on January, 27, 2017 barred entry of all Syrian refugees.
+It imposed in essence a religious test for immigrant and refugee entry to the U.S. by refusing entry to any individual coming from a list of majority-Muslim nations – betraying even those individuals with visas and who have supported our nation's military efforts in Iraq, Afghanistan and elsewhere.

 The January 27 executive order was immediately met with criticism and legal challenges.
 Eventually, the President revoked the original order and replaced it with a second version on March 6.
 The second incarnation of the executive order halted the refugee resettlement program for 120 days and continued to restrict entry to the United States for individuals from certain Muslim-majority countries, targeting those fleeing the most dire circumstances and limiting entry to the U.S. based on national origin.
 Despite being rewritten, this new version also provoked legal challenges.